What Does GDPR Mean for US-Based Websites?

 What Does GDPR Mean for US-Based Organizations?

-If your country is not a member of the EU—currently 28 member states located primarily in Europe (27 after Brexit goes into effect Spring 2019)—you are considered a ‘third country’ under GDPR.
+Non-EU countries are considered a ‘third country’ under GDPR.
 Restrictions are imposed under GDPR that will impact how data is transferred to international organizations in third countries.

 For example, if your US-based organization collects email addresses from EU citizens—such as a newsletter signup form, live website chat, or via telephone calls, for example—you’ll need to comply with GDPR guidelines.
 While you may not be actively targeting EU customers, if they can sign-up or input data to your website or through social media accounts, even if the data ends up in a third-party email marketing or CRM system (and not on your website), you’re responsible for GDPR-compliance.